Draft and Mast Height Restrictions

 The Middle Shoal channel is dredged to a minimum depth of 10 m (33').

-There is a minimum charted clearance of 35 m (115') under high voltage power lines at Munro Point at the extreme eastern side of the channel.
-The power lines rise to the west to over 50 m (165') at mid channel and to over 100 m (330') at the western side of the channel.
+Under high voltage power lines at Munro Point, the minimum charted clearance is 35 m (115') at the extreme eastern side of the channel, over 50 m (165') at mid channel, and over 100 m (330') at the western side of the channel.

 The entrance to the Bras d'Or Lakes from the south is through St Peters Canal.
 The Tidal Lock at St Peter's is 91.4 m (300') long, 14.45 m (47.4') wide with a limiting depth of 4.1 m (13.5').
 This lock is restricted to vessels of less than 82.3 m (270') in length.
-There is a pair of power lines over the canal with a charted minimum height of 32 m (105').Beyond the canal, on the passage through St Peters Inlet from St Peter's to the open lake there is a charted height restriction under the high-voltage power lines at Beaver Narrows of 27 m (90').
+Power lines over the canal have a charted minimum height of 32 m (105').Beyond the canal, on the passage through St Peters Inlet from St Peter's to the open lake there is a charted height restriction under the high-voltage power lines at Beaver Narrows of 27 m (90').

 Note: Mariners are advised to exercise caution when passing under all overhead cables.
 The clearance of an overhead cable may differ from its charted value due to changes in atmospheric conditions, water levels and other factors.
-For additional information, consult Notice to Mariners No. 16 of each year and the appropriate volume of CHS Sailing Directions.
+For additional information, consult Notice No. 16 in the Notices to Mariners Annual Edition and the appropriate volume of CHS Sailing Directions.